 I’ve already paid via the Mac App Store for a previous version of the app.
 Must I pay anything to continue using that version?
 If so, why?

 As explained here, the Mac App Store version is only going to offer a subscription moving forward.
-If you continue using the app you had already purchased, updating to the latest version on the App Store at the end of January 2021 will prompt you to pay a monthly or a yearly subscription.
+If you continue using the app you had already purchased, updating to the latest version on the App Store will prompt you to pay a monthly or a yearly subscription.
 Your only option is to switch to our direct, non-subscription model in case you don't want to pay a subscription fee.

 You can switch to our direct version by following these steps.
 Although you will not have to pay to switch to our direct version, you will only be eligible for free updates for a total of 18 months on top of the original purchase date (i.e. from the App Store), as explained here.